Symptoms of Dysautonomia

 One clue that there is a neck cause to a person’s dysautonomia is when turning of the head or facial movements such as laughing, chewing or speaking cause what we term ‘episymptoms’, which are symptoms that are manifested by activities that don’t normally cause those symptoms, such as flushing, sweating, temperature dysregulation, headaches, vision changes, electric shocks, palpitations, tachycardia or other autonomic symptoms.
 Signs include changes in blood pressure, impaired thermoregulation, fatigue, changes in mental state (such as increase in stress or lightheadedness), dilated pupils, uvula deviation to one side, an inability of the palate to raise normally, decreased gag reflex, and dilated pupils.
 Many of these are signs of vagopathy.

-Shots in Neck, Cervical Spine Curve Correction
+Injections and Cervical Spine Curve Correction

 At our center, we offer non-surgical options for the treatment of the various disorders described above.